mery9/Automated-Latent-Fingerprint-Enhancement-Project/README.md

 # Latent Fingerprint Web Application

 This project is a web application for managing latent fingerprints, user enrollments, and fingerprint matching.
-It is built using Flask for the backend, MongoDB for the database, and Gradio for the user interface.
+It is built using Flask for the backend, tailwaind for the frontend css, and MongoDB for the database.

 ## Table of Contents